ParadiseBotList/docs.paradisebots.net/docs/internal/librarys/javascript/index.md

 ## paradiseapi.js

-An official NPM Module for interacting with the Paradise API
+This is our official library used for interacting with the Paradise API.

 ---